eclipse-archived/kiso/examples/examples_readme_blueprint.md

 # Example Project: <Title>

-##Disclaimer
+## Disclaimer
-1. *The sample contents under various sections in this blueprint might seem to be utter non-sense.
-I apologize fro that.
+1. *The sample contents under various sections in this blueprint might seem to be utter non-sense and should be ignored.
 The aim was to make it crystal clear what these sections could contain as contents.*

 2. *Add/remove sections which you believe are missing/redundant as per the concerned example.*